SCM17/ping-pong-python/README.md

-# ping-pong-python
-making ping pong on python
+here i will post my ping pong game, which was created by me on python